JuanMGD/Taskr_backend/README.md

 # Taskr Backend

-REST API made with node and express to be consumed by the Taskr frontend.
+Taskr is a web application for project management developed with the MERN Stack.
+The backend is a REST API made with Node, Express and MongoDB.